Larkteryny/MSB-LSB-steganography/README.md

 Extract
 -------

-    $ python lsb.py extract samples/orig.jpg-stego.png out p@$5w0rD
+    $ python lsb.py extract samples/orig.jpg-stego.png out
     [+] Image size: 640x425 pixels.
     [+] Written extracted data to out.

     $ file out
-    out: Zip archive data, at least v1.0 to extract
+    out: Extracted bytes, handle depending on what type of data was embedded

 Detection
 ---------

-A simple way to detect tampering with least significant bits of images is based on the observation above – regions within tampered images will have the average of LSBs around 0.5, because the LSBs contain encrypted data, which is similar in structure with random data.
-So in order to analyse an image, we split it into blocks, and for each block calculate the average of LSBs.
-To analyse a file, we use the following syntax:
+A simple way to detect tampering with least significant bits of images is based on the observation that regions within tampered images will have the average of LSBs/MSBs around 0.5, because the LSBs/MSBs contain encrypted data, which is similar in structure with random data.
+So in order to analyse an image, we split it into blocks, and for each block calculate the average of LSBs/MSBs.
+To analyse a file, we use the following syntax (example of LSB used):

     $ python lsb.py analyse <stego_file>